KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 Markers With Range
 ------------------

-The following two procedures generate markers with range:
+The following two procedures generate markers with a range:

 .. figure:: /images/cutting_and_assembling/cutting_and_assembling-markers_with_range-2512.webp
    :align: left